elsheraey/notes/README.md

 - [Insomnia](https://insomnia.rest)
 - [argon2](https://www.npmjs.com/package/argon2)

-## Kickstart a NestJS project with Prisma:
+## Kickstart a NestJS project with Prisma

 1- Create your project and you can follow with a cleanup.
 ```